-For the better part of the past decade, the U.S. Army Corps of Engineers (USACE) has been seeking balance and synergy between natural systems and human development activities when it comes to its missions, facilities and operations.
-The Corps also seeks to ensure that its activities do not negatively impact the resource needs of future generations.
+For nearly two decades, the U.S. Army Corps of Engineers (USACE) has been seeking balance and synergy between natural systems and human development activities when it comes to its missions, facilities and operations.
+This includes working to ensure that activities do not negatively impact the resource needs of future generations.

 Sustainability has been part of USACE’s culture since March 2002, when it adopted its Environmental Operating Principles.
 With these principles as its foundation, USACE will strive to meet the federal government’s climate change and clean energy goals as described in Executive Order 14057, Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability.